ShaunCurtis/Blazr.Data/readme.md

 ### WeatherForecastViewService

 `WeatherForecastViewService` is the *View Service*.
-It provides the necessary services to the UI.
+It provides the data to the UI.

 It: